Youth Protection Training: Keeping Kids Safe

 How do I take the Adult Training?

 Browse to the e-learning area after logging in and you'll see Youth Protection Training, as well as other online courses you can take.
-Most people can finish the online YPT in 60-90 minutes and you can stop anytime, save your progress, and continue later.
+Most people can finish the online YPT in less than 90 minutes and you can stop anytime, save your progress, and continue later.

 How do I Train our Scouting Youth?